 The bonds require the Group to observe certain covenants, including, among others, maintenance of financial ratios, incurrence or guarantee of additional debt, encumbrance for borrowed money, and other covenants.
-These were complied with by the Group in 2022, 2021 and 2020.
+These were complied with by the Group.

 21 REVENUES

 The Group derives revenues from sale of real properties and hotel operations.
 An analysis of the Group's major sources of revenues is presented below.